 In a sauce pan combine water, vinegar, sugar, salt, and spices and heat over medium heat until almost boiling.
 Reduce to low and allow to simmer while you prepare the sausages.

 Thinly slice the onion and any other peppers or veggies you might like to add to your pickled meat.

 Cut the sausages into about 2" pieces.
 With a sharp knife cut a slit into the section of meat but not all the way through.
 With a table knife spread a small amount of mustard in the cut followed by a few slices of onion or pepper.

 Place a layer of onion and garlic in the bottom of the jars.
 Using tongs carefully place the Utopenci in the jar alternating layers of sausages and onions.

 Carefully pour the brine into the jars making sure everything is covered.
 Be sure to spoon in the peppercorns and bay leaves.

 Allow to cool before placing a lid on the jars.

-Place in the fridge and allow to pickle for at least 2 weeks.
+Place in the fridge and allow to pickle for at least 6 days (longer is better).
 Serve with a hearty rye toast, some mustard, and of course a cold beer.

 Have fun experimenting using different meats, peppers, and other vegetables.
-Utopenci is best after it is allowed to pickle for about 2 weeks.
+Utopenci is best after it is allowed to pickle for 1 week (longer is better).
 Sausages with thin or no casings work the best.
 Use a wide mouth jar and tongs to position the drowned-men.